Absolutely Fabulous: The Movie

 Absolutely Fabulous: The Movie is a 2016 comedy film directed by Mandie Fletcher, written by Jennifer Saunders and based on the television series Absolutely Fabulous.
-It stars Saunders, Joanna Lumley, Julia Sawalha, June Whitfield (in her final film role) and Jane Horrocks, reprising their roles from the series.
+It stars Saunders, Joanna Lumley, Julia Sawalha, June Whitfield (in her final acting role) and Jane Horrocks, reprising their roles from the series.
 The film finds the drug-addicted, alcoholic PR agent Edina Monsoon and her best friend/codependent Patsy Stone on the run from the authorities after it is suspected they killed supermodel Kate Moss.
 The film serves as a de facto series finale for the show.

-Principal photography began on 12 October 2015 in the South of France.
-The film premiered in London on 29 June 2016 and was released theatrically by Fox Searchlight Pictures in the United Kingdom on 1 July 2016 and in the United States on 22 July 2016.
+Principal photography began on 12 October 2015 in London, with additional filming in the South of France.
+The film premiered in London on 29 June 2016 and was released theatrically in the United Kingdom on 1 July 2016 by 20th Century Fox and in the United States on 22 July 2016 by Fox Searchlight Pictures.
+In addition to being the final role for Whitfield, it also marked the final film role for Barry Humphries before his death in April 2023.